DBishal13/dbishal13/README.md

 ## Introduction

-I am a graduate student in the Department of Geosciences at the The Florida Atlantic University, Boca Raton, Florida.
-My research interests include geographic information system, flood modeling ana mapping, remote sensing and spatial data analysis.
-I am always looking for collaboration opportunities for work or research in these field.
+I am a graduate student in the Department of Geosciences at Florida Atlantic University, Boca Raton, Florida.
+My research interests include geographic information systems, flood modeling and mapping, remote sensing, and spatial data analysis.
+I am always looking for collaboration opportunities for work or research in these fields.

 ## Featured Projects
 -[Using GIS to address climate change](https://storymaps.arcgis.com/stories/548bdbe9801d4c01a894ffd7b5f58472).